d-iii-s/msim/notes.md

 the `general_cpu_t` type provides the abstraction, and the `general_cpu.h` file provides a better interface for calling the functions.

+### device->data

+The `general_cpu` has to be allocated and freed, somewhere, somehow.

+I would suggest, that the device (dr4kcpu,...) alloc and free them

 ## data types

 36 bit physical space can be supported.
 RISC-V has only 34-bit physical addresses, but the spec states, that they can be zero-extended to any length used by the implementation, so we can satisfy shis interface.